Lithium: Human rights issues

 Reporting on lithium extraction companies and indigenous peoples in Argentina found that the state may did not always protect indigenous peoples' right to free prior and informed consent, and that extraction companies generally controlled community access to information and set the terms for discussion of the projects and benefit sharing.

 In Argentina's Puna region, in 2023, two mining companies (Minera Exar and Sales de Jujuy) extracted over 3.7 billion liters of fresh water, over 31 times the annual water consumption of the local community of Susques department.

-Extraction of lithium-rich brines in Salar de Atacama in Chile led to conflict about water use with local communities.
+Extraction of brines in Salar de Atacama in Chile led to conflict about water use with local communities.
 The local indigenous population of Likan Antay have a history of both opposing lithium extraction and negotiating for shared benefits with lithium companies.
 Negotiations occur under the framework of the Indigenous and Tribal Peoples Convention which Chile signed in 2008.
 It is argued that in Chile "[a]greements between Indigenous organizations and lithium companies have brought significant economic resources for community development, but have also expanded the mining industry's capacity for social control in the area.".

 In Zimbabwe, the global increase in lithium prices in the early 2020s triggered a 'lithium fever' that led to displacement of locals and conflicts between small-scale artisanal miners and large-scale mining companies.
 Some local farmers agreed to relocate and were satisfied with their compensation.
 Artisanal miners occupied parts of the Sandawana mines and a privately owned lithium claim area in Goromonzi, a rural area close to the capital Harare.
 The artisanal miners were later evicted after the area was cordoned off and shut down by Zimbabwe's Environmental Management Agency.

 Development of the Thacker Pass lithium mine in Nevada, United States, has met with protests and lawsuits from several indigenous tribes who have said they were not provided free prior and informed consent and that the project threatens cultural and sacred sites.
 They have also expressed concerns that development of the project will create risks to indigenous women, because resource extraction is linked to missing and murdered Indigenous women.
 Protestors have been occupying the site of the proposed mine since January 2021.